Algorithmic Prompt Generation for Diverse Human-like Teaming and Communication with Large Language Models: Experiment Details

+When collecting human teaming data (User Study 1), we administered post-round and post-experiment questionnaires consisting of 7-point Likert-scale items derived from established measures in human-agent interaction and team collaboration~\citep{mcallister1995affect, hart1988development, hoffman2019evaluating, ryan2000self}.
+From these, we identified the following subjective measures of the team: \textit{Trust, Fluency, Coordination, Satisfaction, and Workload}.

-\emph{Subjective teaming measures:} We identified the following subjective measures: \textit{Trust, Fluency, Coordination, Satisfaction, and Workload}.
-To identify underlying constructs, we conducted a principal component analysis (PCA) on responses across all items.
+To identify these underlying constructs, we conducted a principal component analysis (PCA) on responses across all items.
 We retained components with eigenvalues greater than 1 using the Kaiser criterion and applied varimax rotation to improve interpretability.
 Items were grouped into scales if they loaded with a correlation of $r \geq 0.6$ on the same factor~\citep{hoffman2020primer}.
 The resulting scales and their reliability scores are summarized in Table~\ref{table:scales_table}.

-\subsubsection{Teamwork measures}
+\subsubsection{Teamwork Measures}

 Below are calculations for each teamwork measure: \begin{itemize} \item \textbf{Percent contribution:} This is calculated by the formula $\frac{1}{n} \sum^n_i D_i$, where $D_i$ measures the amount a team worked together on a particular delivered dish, and $n$ is the total number of dishes delivered.
 The final contribution value for a specific delivered dish ($D_i$) is calculated using the formula: